saraivais/star-wars-planet-search/README.md

   ### Description

+Star Wars Planet Search was developed during the Front-end module at [Trybe](https://www.betrybe.com/) in June, 2022.
 This project was my first contact with React using Hooks and Context API as State Management.
 During it's development, I was able to solidify my knowledge of inheritance inbetween React components to create a Context Provider and React Hooks like useState and useEffect.

 ### Technologies and Tools